 - How can you serve them better than the competition?

-Your roadmap to success with building your brand and business will start with doing your strategy homework.
+Your roadmap to success with building your personal brand and business will start with doing your strategy homework.

 Building a personal brand helps us to communicate what we offer, how we differ from the competition and who we are.
 Knowing what your why is, is a fantastic starting point for developing brand you.